ms1515/Kubernetes-Basics/Knative-on-EKS.md

 ```
 - You need to ensure that the target port (on the node/instance for the Pod) for HTTP and HTTPS is the same, as SSL terminates at the load balancer and traffic is forwarded to our instances (and thereby our Pods) using HTTP.
 - It does not matter too much which nodePort (or EC2 Instance Port) you choose, as long as it is a sensible value.
+- Note, that in `metadata.annotations` for last applied configurations, you do not need to change it, as it is simply the last applied configuration.
+It changes based on what was efined in Ports mapping.

 ### Ingress Gateways ###